Water is a radiation protection agent for ionised pyrrole: Methods

 \subsection{Highest occupied molecular orbitals of \pyrrolew}

-The molecular orbitals calculated (GAMESS-US, HF/MP2-aug-cc-pVTZ) for the geometry-optimized ground state structure of \pyrrolew are shown in \autoref{fig:orbital}.
-The electron densities of HOMO to HOMO-3 are localized on the aromatic ring.
+The molecular orbitals calculated (GAMESS-US, HF/MP2-aug-cc-pVTZ) for the geometry-optimised ground state structure of \pyrrolew are shown in \autoref{fig:orbital}.
+The electron densities of HOMO to HOMO-3 are localised on the aromatic ring.
 The highest-energy bound molecular orbital with significant density on the water moiety is HOMO-4.
 This orbital has an energy that is 6.5~eV lower than the HOMO.
-Therefore, under the applied laser intensities ionization from this orbital can be neglected~\cite{Popruzhenko:JPB47:204001} and localized ionization of \pyrrolew at the pyrrole moiety can be safely assumed.
+Therefore, under the applied laser intensities ionisation from this orbital can be neglected~\cite{Popruzhenko:JPB47:204001} and localised ionisation of \pyrrolew at the pyrrole moiety can be safely assumed.